Elie-Soued/markiflax/readme.md

 To use the application you need to do the following:

 1. Navigate to a directory where you would like to run the application.
+2. Create a directory called "content" in which you can create sub-directories.
-2. Create markdown files (don't forget to use the .md extension).
+3. In the sub-directories, create markdown files (don't forget to use the .md extension).
-3. Create a JSON file to define your website configuration.
+4. Create a JSON file to define your website configuration.
 This is an example:

 ```json